chiamin/chiamin.github.io/_pages/projects.md

 enable_project_categories: true
 ---

-My research interests lie in using computational methods to understand interesting physics in quantum many-body systems.
-At low temperatures, electrons in certain systems become strongly entangled due to the interaction.
-Such systems can no longer be understood by the behavior of each particle, but instead emerge collective phenomena, for example, superconductivity or topological order.
-My interest is to understand these phenomena using computational tools.
+My research focuses on using computational methods to explore novel physics in quantum many-body systems.
+At low temperatures, electron interactions can lead to strong entanglement, making it impossible to describe the system in terms of individual particles.
+Instead, remarkable collective phenomena emerge, such as superconductivity and topological order.
+I aim to understand these emergent behaviors through advanced computational approaches.

-I am also interested in developing new computational algorithms for simulating quantum many-body systems.
-I mainly use tensor network and quantum Monte Carlo for the simulations.
+In addition, I am interested in developing new algorithms for simulating quantum many-body systems.
+My primary tools include tensor network methods and quantum Monte Carlo techniques.

 <!-- pages/projects.md -->
 <div class="projects">